abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 But there is one technique that every great programmer uses to understand source code, and that is **code maps**.
 Code maps are abstract representations of the structure and behaviour of a codebase.
 A programmer may grab a piece of paper or open a text editor and start writing class names, file names, variable names and function names then drawing arrows showing what calls what and what points to what.
 They show you how the different parts of the codebase are connected, and how they interact with each other.
 They help you to see the big picture, and to understand how the different parts of the codebase fit together.
 Its a map.
 A map of the codebase.
 A code map.

-I don't care what anybody says, you cannot keep the entire structure and behaviour of a codebase in your head.
+I don't care what anybody says, you cannot keep large chunks of structure and behaviour of a codebase entirely in your head.
 You need a map.
 You need a code map.
+Or at least, you will be more effective if you have a code map.

-Such maps are not comprehensive.
+Such maps need not be comprehensive.
 Just like with UML diagrams, you only need to map what you need to tell a particular use case story or solve a particular problem.
 These code maps need not be permanent - you can throw them away after you are done with them.
 Or you can keep them in an archive in your git repository for future reference, even though they will be out of date, they will still be useful.

 They are a tool to help you understand the codebase, and they are a tool to help you solve problems.
 They are a tool to help you be a better programmer.